 Jess Baker was born in England and raised in New Zealand.
 At eighteen she moved to London to study Musical Theatre and did a three year BA at Italia Conti Academy of Performing Arts.
 Jess has always been involved with the arts through musical theatre, acting, singing, piano and guitar.
 Three years ago she moved to Canberra and has since done performances at Smiths Alternative, The Front Gallery and Cafe and Transit Bar.
 In 2016 Jess played at The Tamworth Country Music Festival and won the Canberra Sound Search Competition.
 She is super excited about recording an EP in 2017 with Studio 68.

 We would like to thank everyone who was involved in the competition this year including Smith’s Alternative and all of the great acts we saw during the heats and the finals.
-It was extremely difficult to narrow the performers to 5 finalists as we were spoilt for choice from a range of great performers.
+It was extremely difficult to narrow the performers down to 5 finalists.
+We were spoilt for choice with such a range of great performers.

 About the Borderland Busking Comp